uncogeek/youtube-summarizer/README.md

 Alternatively, you can just clone the repository, modify `config.php`, and start using the application! 🚀

-Certainly!
-Here's a suggested section to add to your GitHub README:

 ---

 ## 🌐 Inline URL Usage